jrsharp/jrsharp.github.io/pages/pages-root-folder/index.md

 [Down Syndrome Association of Middle Tennessee](http://somethingextra.org) and that of my local church, [Madison Campus Seventh-day Adventist](http://madisoncampus.org).

-If I've handed you one of my cards and you've come here to learn more about what I'm about, thank you.
+If I've handed you one of my cards and you've come here to learn more of what I'm about, thank you.
 Drop me a line using the contact info here and keep in touch.

 Enjoy!